joe7575/doclib/README.md

 - For an image field (blue mark) a table like `{"img", "doclib_book_inv.png", "2,2"}` is used.
   The third value is the image size in fields (width x height).

-With `doclib.add_manual_plan` the plan is stored under the name "demo1".

 This is an example of a map with 12 * 10 fields from the demo code in `node.lua`:

 ```lua